-When a joint venture (JV) is announced, the investment, jobs, and production capacity are split between the two companies, and recorded as two announcements.
+When a joint venture (JV) is announced, the investment, jobs, and production capacity are split between the companies, and recorded as two announcements.
 Jobs, investment, and production capacity estimates are divided equally unless the data source indicates otherwise.

 The EV Jobs Hub makes all the data collected available for your use under the Open Data Commons Attribution License.
 This section describes each data field in the dashboard and its source.

 Investment data refers to the total a company has announced it will invest in a manufacturing facility.
 The announced investment may include state and federal incentives (i.e. tax incentives or grants) provided to the private manufacturer after they have committed the self-reported amount.
 This data point only reflects the investment specifically for EV or EV-related component manufacturing at the facility.
 For example, investments for a facility starting to produce EV motors will be counted, but not investments for producing components outside the scope of the manufacturing focus and component category (see sections labeled “Manufacturing Sector” and “Component Category”).
 In the case that a company’s announcement does not contain investment data, we record the available information and leave the investment field blank.
 Where a company does not specify the amount invested but there is a record of federal grants for the facility, that total is recorded instead.